Nathan Healy

 Wisconsin Solar Panel Cost

-Wondering what solar actually costs in Wisconsin?
-We built this calculator using real installation data from homes across the state — from Milwaukee and Madison to Green Bay and beyond.
-See your estimated monthly lease payment through Palmetto’s LightReach program (no upfront cost) or explore a cash purchase — side by side, with local Wisconsin numbers.
+Curious what solar actually costs in Wisconsin?
+This calculator uses real installation data from Palmetto customers across the state — from Milwaukee and Madison to Green Bay and beyond.
+See your estimated monthly lease payment through our LightReach program (no upfront cost) or explore a cash purchase option.
+Both are shown so you can compare what works best for your home.

 System Size